 The board considers that good corporate governance is central to safeguarding the interests of the shareholders, customers, employees and other stakeholders of the group.
-The company had complied throughout the year ended 31st March, 2012 with the code provisions of the Corporate Governance Code contained in Appendix 14 to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited ("Listing Rules"), except for Code Provision A.2.1 which stipulates that the roles of chairman and chief executive officer should be separate and should not be performed by the same individual.
-The company does not segregate the roles of chairman and chief executive officer until 16th March, 2012.
+The company had complied throughout the year ended 31st March, 2013 with the code provisions of the Corporate Governance Code contained in Appendix 14 to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited ("Listing Rules"), except for the deviation in respect of the attendance of the independent non-executive directors at the general meetings of the company set out in Code Provision A.6.7 of the Code.